isce-framework/fringe/src/evd/docs/README.md

     - The Hadamard product of the inverse and Covariance matrix is used for further analysis

-2. (EVD/ SBAS) In case of SBAS, the bandwidth parameter is used to constrain the Covariance matrix and all entries outside the bands are zeroed out.
+2. (EVD/ STBAS) In case of STBAS, the bandwidth parameter is used to constrain the Covariance matrix and all entries outside the bands are zeroed out.
-    - The largest eigen vector of the full covariance (EVD) / banded covariance (SBAS) matrix is estimated
+    - The largest eigen vector of the full covariance (EVD) / banded covariance (STBAS) matrix is estimated
     - This is nothing but maximization of Rayleigh quotient in Quadratic/Semi-definite programming.
 Only the phase of the eigen vector is considered similar to MLE.